Base Knowledge

 Learning Results

-The student must acquire skills on:
+The student should acquire knowledge and skills about:

-should provide the student with a high degree of calculation capacity to perform mathematical operations that allow with some deftness the application of acquired knowledge.
-The main purpose of this syllabus it is the creation of an interface between the taught knowledge and chemical phenomena with the major aim of helping to assimilate them into
+Applied Chemistry as an integrated discipline intent to allow the student to familiarize in a first time with the structures and common occurring chemical schemes within the general chemistry and organic chemistry.
+On the other hand, the analytical calculation concerning the content taught is an important and extensive part.
+So, the conclusion of this course should provide the student with a high degree of calculation capacity in matter to perform mathematical operations that allow to perform with some deftness the application of acquired knowledge.
+The main purpose of this syllabus it is the creation of an interface between the taught knowledge and chemical phenomena with the major aim of helping to assimilate them into various disciplines that rely upon this same knowledge as far as theoretic level and laboratory practical experiments.

 Program

-Concentration of solutions (weight, volume and mass/volume percentages, molarity, molality, mole fraction, normality, dilution factor).
 Properties of dilute solutions.
 Chemical equilibrium.
 Nature of chemical equilibrium.
-Equilibrium constants, Kp and Kc.
+Equilibrium constants, Kc, Kp, Kps.
 Equilibrium constants interpretation.
-The ideal law of chemical equilibrium.
-The reaction
+The reaction quotient.
+Analytical calculations.

 Curricular Unit Teachers